Dr. Scott Falke, associate professor of biology

 In addition, Dr. Falke received the Spencer Family Sabbatical Fellowship in 2009-2010 to further his research on the structure of anthrax toxin.
 He is a member of a collaborative research team that hopes to one day develop a vaccine to protect humans from lethal anthrax infection.
 Although it is known that the anthrax toxin consists of three protein components, no one knew the structure of the protective antigen pore protein component (what the pore actually looks like).
 The protective antigen pore protein of anthrax toxin is responsible for delivering the other two anthrax toxins into human cells, which leads to cell death.
 “Solving the structure is an important step in understanding how the pore facilitates transfer of toxins into the cell,” Dr. Falke said.
 “Understanding the structure of the pore gives us new insight into the molecular details of anthrax toxicity.”

-Dr. Paul Klawinski, professor of biology
+Dr. Paul Klawinski, professor of biology and department chair

 Students are involved in the first four of his five primary research areas: